-Avgas is used in small piston engine powered aircraft within the General Aviation community.
-Predominately activities such as private pilots, flight training, flying clubs and crop spraying.
-Piston engines operate using the same basic principles as spark ignition engines of cars, but they have a much higher performance requirement.
+Avgas is the type of aviation fuel used in small piston engine powered aircraft within the general aviation community.
+These aircraft are predominantly used by private pilots and flying clubs and for tasks such as flight training and crop dusting.
+Piston engines operate using the same basic principles as the spark ignition engines found in cars, but they have a much higher performance requirement.

-The standard high octane fuel for aviation piston engines.
+The standard high-octane fuel for aviation piston engines.
 It has a high lead content and is dyed green.
-There are two major specifications for Avgas 100.
-The ASTM D 910 and UK DEF STAN 91-90.
-These two specifications are essentially the same but differ over antioxidant content, oxidation stability requirements and max lead content.
+There are two major specifications for Avgas 100: the ASTM D910 and UK DEF STAN 91-090.
+These two differ over antioxidant content, oxidation stability requirements and max lead content.

-To read more about the fuel, download its MSDS now.
+To read more about the fuel, download the Avgas 100LL MSDS now.

 This type of avgas is no longer in production.
 Avgas 100LL is the most suitable fuel to use in its place if it’s within the aircraft’s type certificate operating limitations.
 Check the aircraft’s operating handbook for guidance.